sylumer/automators/Technology/Apple Maps.md

 # Overview
 Apple Maps is the default mapping application developed by [[Apple]] for its suite of devices.
 The app provides detailed maps, turn-by-turn navigation, real-time traffic updates, and public transit information, making it a useful tool for travel and navigation.

-Apple Maps leverages Apple's integration across its ecosystem, enabling things such as use with Siri for voice-activated navigation and synchronised navigation across all devices.
+Apple Maps leverages [[Apple|Apple's]] integration across its ecosystem, enabling things such as use with Siri for voice-activated navigation and synchronised navigation across all devices.

 # Operating Systems
 - iOS